stevenwinnick/Sheepshead/backlog.md

 # Backlog

-* Add unknown ace functionality with buried card to Game
+* Check to make sure RandomPlayer game follows rules
 * Consider if Game should track players in a fixed order instead of in an order where dealer is always first

 * Add Leaster